kalyan84/cityontheset/README.md

 City on the Set!
 ============

-City on the Set! is a web application which shows the locations in San Francisco that are featured in films, and also, any trivia associated with the location.
+City on the Set! is a web application which shows the locations in San Francisco that are featured in films.
+The individual locations also provide any trivia associated with the movie at this location.

 Application URL: http://cityontheset.herokuapp.com/